SUSAN JONES, Apiculture Specialist

 Building Our Program

 Bees are managed, but wild, requiring careful management of not being over-disturbed in a teaching environment.
 They need to be allowed to do their work with minimal interruption.
-Having an apiary of 20 colonies will allow weekly interaction for all students without causing undue stress on the bees.
+The goal of building to 20 colonies will allow weekly interaction for all students without causing undue stress on the bees.

 As the bees work to pollinate, they will also collect nectar – the wonderful reward for their pollination services.
 A well-managed honey bee colony can easily produce a surplus of between 30 to 60 pounds of honey per year.
 Multiplied by 20 colonies, that could easily be 1,200 pounds of honey each year!